influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 Set up at least two EBS volumes, one for your OS root directory and one for your InfluxDB Enterprise cluster.

-1. Identify InfluxDB Enterprise directories to place on your secondary storage device for backup, including the following directories (and others you'd like to back up):
+1. Identify InfluxDB Enterprise directories to place on your secondary storage device for backup (including all files to snapshot, such as configuration files (`conf`)):

   - For meta nodes:
     - `/meta`